SneakyOvis/onlyfans-dynamic-rules/doc/research.md

 add something
 ```

 Now, the **_W['length']** will always be 32 (in fact, 40 for the real sha1).
 Modulo will return some index into sha hash.
-The part we're really interested in is getting the charater at that index, so get rid of all this distractions: no logging for **mod** function and **NaN** index:
+The part we're really interested in is getting the charater at specific index, so get rid of all this distractions: no logging for **mod** function and **NaN** index:

 ```javascript
 function runCode(code) {